AWS Savings Plans vs Azure Cost Management comparison

 Find out what your peers are saying about AWS Savings Plans vs. Azure Cost Management and other solutions.
 Updated: May 2024.

 AWS Savings Plans is ranked 6th in Cloud Cost Management with 2 reviews while Azure Cost Management is ranked 2nd in Cloud Cost Management with 41 reviews.
 AWS Savings Plans is rated 9.0, while Azure Cost Management is rated 8.0.
-The top reviewer of AWS Savings Plans writes "Low maintenance, scales well, and straightforward implementation".
+The top reviewer of AWS Savings Plans writes "Scales well, is easy to set up, and is designed to help companies save money".
 On the other hand, the top reviewer of Azure Cost Management writes "A good, but limited cost information solution with strong analytics but requiring more flexibility in its reporting functionality".
 AWS Savings Plans is most compared with Zesty, Cloudability and IBM Turbonomic, whereas Azure Cost Management is most compared with IBM Turbonomic, VMWare Tanzu CloudHealth, Cloudability, Zabbix and Datadog.
 See our AWS Savings Plans vs. Azure Cost Management report.

 See our list of best Cloud Cost Management vendors.